LEADNorthLLC/fhir-uds-training/module-7/exercise-1/instruction.md

 Click **Add**.
 It will take a few minutes to build the endpoint.
 You can leave this screen and return to VSCode while the endpoint builds.

-12. **Create the data iput directory in VS Code**
+12. **Create the data input directory in VS Code**

 Typically, the file system in the Docker container is completely separate from the folders and files you have in the project folder.
 However, the container has been set up with a bind mount that connects the `iris-container/data/durable` folder in the FHIR-UDS-TRAINING project with the `/irisdata` folder in the IRIS instance.

 *12-1*.
 In VSCode, right click on the `iris-continer/data/durable` folder and select `Add Folder`.
-Name the folder `module7-exercise1-inbound` in order to match what you configured in the Business Service Settings in the IRIS production.
+Name the folder `module7-exercise3-inbound` in order to match what you configured in the Business Service Settings in the IRIS production.

 Your folders will look like this (Don't worry if the top-level name is more detailed than `FHIR-UDS-TRAINING`):